sandtr0ut/liri-node-app/README.md

 We want you to really get loose.
 Try "concert-this <artist/band name here>" to pull up all the upcoming tour dates!
 Now get on the horn to your friends and make some plans!

-Also, don't forget to grab your log file for a text record of your session.
+Also, don't forget to check your `log.txt` file for a text record of your session.

 **your welcome.**